-1.06 Conduct Subject to Disciplinary Action - Unacceptable Behavior
+1.06 Conduct Subject to Disciplinary Action - Unacceptable Behavior a) falsification of times sheets, personnel records, or other College records;

 All employees are expected to maintain standards of conduct suitable and acceptable to the work environment.
 Disciplinary action, including dismissal, may be imposed for unacceptable behavior.